-- Whisk together the sugar-free apricot preserves, soy sauce, and cornstarch or arrowroot powder (if using) to make the sauce.
+- Whisk together the Sugar-Free Apricot Preserves (affiliate link), soy sauce, and cornstarch or Arrowroot Starch (affiliate link) (if using) to make the sauce.

 - Cut up the pork chops into thin strips.
 (Next time I might make them even thinner!)

 - Preheat the wok or frying pan before you add the oil.

 - Remove pork, add a little more oil, and cook the minced garlic for just a few seconds.

 - Then add the broccoli, sugar snap peas, red pepper strips, and green onion (if using.)